david-04/shortycut/src/docs/browser-integration.md

 # ![](img/arrow.svg) Browser integration

-In order to intercept keywords and redirect to the corresponding pages, ShortyCut needs to be integrated with the browser.
+To intercept keywords and redirect to the corresponding pages, ShortyCut needs to be integrated with the browser.
 There are different methods to accomplish this.

 ## ![](img/arrow.svg) Homepage

 Using ShortyCut's homepage is the easiest approach that works across all browsers.
-It's also the most convenient way to enter keywords, because it displays suggestions:
+It's also the most convenient way to enter keywords because it displays suggestions:

 ![](img/favicons-suggestions.png)